 When I started talking to friends, I realized that there are so many women who are/were dealing with postpartum depression or anxiety.
 I wasn’t alone, and neither are you.
 So why do we feel so isolated and so ashamed?
 It’s because we don’t talk about PPD enough.
 And then when women do, no one knows what to say.
 Everyone clams up, nervous about how to interpret their feelings.

 If someone reaches out to talk about their postpartum depression, I have two pieces of advice: First, listen to them and offer a shoulder.
 Second, don’t diminish anything they say.
 Don’t tell them they’re just emotional because they gave birth.
 Tell them they’re not alone, and encourage them to talk to a professional.

 My wish for moms is that we be kinder to ourselves, and know that there are days when all we can do is survive.
 And that’s okay.
 We’ve all been there.
 You are not alone.

-Temeka Zore, MD, is a reproductive endocrinologist and infertility specialist and board-certified obstetrician and gynecologist currently practicing in Los Angeles at Reproductive Medicine Associates of Southern California.
+Temeka Zore, MD, is a reproductive endocrinologist and infertility specialist and board-certified obstetrician and gynecologist currently practicing at Spring Fertility in San Francisco.
 She enjoys taking care of a wide range of reproductive and fertility issues but has a special passion for fertility preservation and educating and empowering women regarding their reproductive health.
-Follow Dr. Zore on Instagram @temekazoremd.
+Follow her on Instagram @temekazoremd.